ltltlt/notes/linux/pid_tgid.md

 the `getpid` system call in fact return tgid

+the `gettid` system call in fact return kernel view pid

 the `top` command shows all process by default(in the pid column, it is in fact tgid), you can press `h` to switch to view all thread

 the `htop` by default shows all thread